bcgov/greenlight/README.md

     fraser_valley_health_authority\
     city_of_surrey\
     liquor_control_and_licensing_branch\
-    on_biz\
+    onbis\
 "
 ```

 Optional: if you want to create an input form for the new service and submit claims manually.
-Create src/static/js/onbis.js,  src/templates/on_biz.index.html, src/templates/ongov.admin.index.html and src/templates/ongov.index.html by copying other issuing service’s files and modify for the new service.
+Create src/static/js/onbis.js,  src/templates/onbis.index.html, src/templates/ongov.admin.index.html and src/templates/ongov.index.html by copying other issuing service’s files and modify for the new service.

 5. Add a URL for the new service to the load script in TheOrgBook